derrickaw/NetworkRTP/README.md

 #### Startup

-Py FxA-server.py X A P
+python FxA-server.py X A P

 The command-line arguments are:
   *X: the port number at which the FxA-server’s UDP socket should bind to (odd number)